 When is The Masked Singer UK season 2 on ITV?
 Contestants, judges and everything you need to know

-Looking forward to season two of The Masked Singer UK?
-Here's everything you need to know about the celebrity talent competition.
+Everything you need to know about The Masked Singer UK season 2.

-The strangest singing competition – The Masked Singer UK – is back on Saturday nights!
+The strangest singing competition – The Masked Singer UK – made its return to our TV screens over the festive period.

-Series two began airing on Boxing Day 2020 with a brand new line-up of hidden celebrities taking to the stage and is here with us on Saturday nights to cheer up the dark winter evenings of 2021.
+Series two began airing on Boxing Day 2020 with 12 new The Masked Singer contestants dressed in bizarre costumes while singing their hearts out.

-This year, The Masked Singer contestants are disguising themselves as a series of brand new wacky characters, from an Alien, to a Sausage, to a human clock and a seahorse.
+Alien became the first contestant to be unmasked, followed by Seahorse, who new judge Mo Gilligan sussed out on the first go.

 The Masked Singer UK series 2 release date